tparker48/sherpa-synthesizer/README.md

-# The Mountain - Topographic Synthesizer
+# sherpa - topographic synthesizer

 The mountain is a VST that generates unique wave forms from topographic data.
 Built using the JUCE framework.